mggg/mggg.github.io/_about/jobs.md

 show_categories: false
 permalink: /jobs
 ---
+In 2025-26, we are hiring for 6.5 positions.
+Here are our open job opportunities as of Dec 4, 2025.

 # Jobs
 The Data and Democracy Lab (née MGGG Redistricting Lab) is a research group led by PI Moon Duchin in the Data Science Institute at the University of Chicago.
 Members of the lab engage in interdisciplinary research, drawing on approaches from geometry, topology, graphs and networks, probability/statistics, and algorithm design,